LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 # Lesson 00: Details about our Axom configuration

 In this lesson, we will develop a simple application that uses an installed version of Axom.
-Specifically, we will be print the version of Axom and some of its configuration properties.
+Specifically, we will print the version of Axom and some of its configuration properties.

 !!! tip  Our examples will be using the ``C++14`` standard since that's Axom's current version.